Tom-Nagy/know-it/README.md

 * Yellow for creativity and happiness.
 * Orange for sociability and fun.
-* Blue for peace and competence.
+* Green for quality and growth.
+* Purple for wisdom.

-* As well white will be used for cleanliness and simplicity.
+A blue will be used for displaying extra content as reference to competence and depth. white will be used as background colour for cleanliness and simplicity.

 The swatches are said to be color-blind safe by Adobe Color [accessibility tool](https://color.adobe.com/create/color-accessibility).